rojuadeyemi/Attendance_sheet/README.md

 # Microsoft Excel Toolbox

-Welcome to the **Microsoft Excel Toolbox** repository!
-This collection features a variety of reports, dashboards, and automation solutions developed using Microsoft Excel.
-This toolbox is designed to enhance your productivity and provide actionable insights through advanced Excel functionalities.
+This collection includes a variety of reports, dashboards, and automation solutions developed using Microsoft Excel, all created and utilized during my work as a Data Analyst.
+Some of these tools are used daily, others frequently, and some only occasionally, but each one plays a crucial role in my analytical toolkit.
+My goal is to preserve and share this accumulated knowledge, ensuring these valuable resources are accessible to others and not lost over time

 ## Contents